 Buyers can benefit from using a Bond for Deed transaction in a number of ways, mainly through an easy purchase process that is faster and lower cost than a traditional mortgage.

-Income tax deduction for buyer
+Income tax deduction for a buyer

 There are benefits to a buyer in a BFD transaction.
 The purchaser is able to deduct the interest portion of their payments on their federal income taxes.
 Their agent should make their purchaser aware of this advantage.
 The escrow company will send a 1098 interest statement to the buyer on or before January 31st of the following year.